Stoll Keenon Ogden PLLC | Advertising Material

 Adam attended the William & Mary School of Law and, after graduating, clerked for the Honorable Eugene E. Siler Jr., a Senior Judge on the U.S. Court of Appeals for the 6th Circuit.

 For his many legal achievements, Adam has been recognized as a Rising Star by Kentucky Super Lawyers® and is recognized in the Best Lawyers in America® list.
-As further testament to his leadership skills, he has earned the rank of Eagle Scout, an accomplishment that is reflected in the honest and responsive service he provides to his clients every day at the firm.
+As a further testament to his leadership skills, he has earned the rank of Eagle Scout, an accomplishment reflected in the honest and responsive service he provides to his clients every day at the firm.

-Business Litigation: Adam represents businesses and individuals in disputes and complex litigation involving business torts, including breaches of contract and fiduciary duty, fraud and enforcement of shareholder agreements.
-He has successfully obtained jury verdicts in both civil and criminal trials, and has obtained summary judgment and injunctive relief for clients in both state and federal court.
+Business Litigation: Adam represents businesses and individuals in disputes and complex litigation involving business torts, including breaches of contract and fiduciary duty, fraud, and enforcement of shareholder agreements.
+He has successfully obtained jury verdicts in both civil and criminal trials and has obtained summary judgment and injunctive relief for clients in both state and federal court.
 He also represents clients in out-of-court settings where he helps resolve disputes through mediation and arbitration.

 Antitrust, Trade Regulation & Franchise: Adam routinely presents to industry and trade groups on Antitrust law, and consults with clients seeking to navigate Antitrust law in their business transactions and decisions.